Search

 • High: 3–4 hours for slightly firmer chickpeas with less wait

 Salt and Taste in the Final Hour: About an hour before the chickpeas are done, taste the broth and chickpeas.
-The chickpeas should be nearly cooked through; soft but still holding shape.
+The chickpeas should be nearly cooked through—soft but still holding their shape.
 Add 1 tablespoon kosher salt per 4 cups of water.
-This late salt addition seasons both the chickpeas and the broth without interrupting the cooking process or toughening the beans.
+This late salt addition seasons both the chickpeas and broth without interrupting the cooking process.

 Finished bowl of tender chickpeas with lemon wedge and reserved broth jar